NikhilSharma03/Currency-Converter/README.md

 ## Description

-An online web 💻 application to compare currency 💰.
+Online web 💻 application to compare currency 💰.

 - A header section with the logo.
 - Supports over 32 currencies.